regulrjoe/tezos-auto-swap/README.md

 ## Example:
 `$ node price_trigger.js XXXXXXX 3.99 10.11 3` Will buy 10.11 XTZ worth of hDAO with a slippage of 3% every time the hDAO price is equal to or below 3.99 XTZ.
 It will trigger once and then exit.

-Developed by regulr.tez.
-Reach out to me on twitter or telegram @regulrjoe if you experience any issues.